-As he sipped on his whiskey, he watched her lay on the bed, lost in the arms of deep slumber.
+As he sipped on his whiskey, he watched her lay on the bed, lost in deep slumber.
 His eyes traversed up her bare back, along the wrinkles of her neck and all the way to her innocent face that was now immersed within her messy brown hair.
 She was beautiful.
 She was everything that he’d ever wanted.
 While the silence of the night was absolutely blissful, his heart ached as it missed the sound of her resonant voice.
 She’d always made him feel at peace and filled his heart with a soul that he’d never imagined to contain within him.

 He had managed to learn so much about people.
 He had learnt that if actions speak louder than words, then a person’s expressions, gestures, gait and other nuances that comprise him yell out volumes.
 He smiled to himself as he reminisced those days of solitude.
 He had left them long behind on finding her, a partner, a perfect companion.

-As the digital clock on the bedside ticked to 4:00am, he realized it had been an hour and a half already.
+As the clock on the bedside ticked on to 4:00am, he realized it had been an hour and a half already.
 He looked out of the window into the mystic darkness of the night.
 It intrigued him.
 No matter how bright the day was, it had to cease to exist and fall into the abyss of utter depth and darkness.
 Every face on earth had this side.
 Everyone, no matter how beautiful, elegant or poised, had a diabolic demon skulking within.
 But how could one know, when the devil would strike?
 When the good would turn into the bad, and perhaps even the ugly?

 Loitering around this thought, he got up to wash his glass and as he rose, the phone on his lap fell to the ground with a thud muffled by the carpeted floor.
 He ignored it and went on to clean up.
 He kept the bottle back to where it was, and looked around the room to check if anything was out of place.